 These data products are generated from the satellite instruments SCIAMACHY/ENVISAT and TANSO-FTS/GOSAT (XCO2 and XCH4 products) and AIRS and IASI (mid/upper troposphere products).
+For the products XCO2_EMMA and XCO2_OBS4MIPS also Level 2 products from NASA's OCO-2 mission have been used as input products (see also Reuter et al., 2020).
 All data products are available as Level 2 (individual ground pixels) products in NetCDF format.
 The XCO2 and XCH4 Level 2 products correspond to individual satellite sensors but are also available as merged multi-sensor products.
 In addition, also merged Level 3 (i.e., gridded) products in Obs4MIPs format are available for the XCO2 and XCH4 products.
-For details on data format etc. please see the Product User Guide and Specification (PUGS) document (PUGS GHG, 2018).
+For details on data format etc. please see the Product User Guide and Specification (PUGS) document (PUGS, D6).

-CO2 and CH4 are important climate-relevant atmospheric gases, so-called greenhouse gases (GHG).
+CO_2 and CH_4 are important climate-relevant atmospheric gases, so-called greenhouse gases (GHG).
 Because of their important role for climate they are classified as Essential Climate Variables (ECVs).
-The ECV GHG as formulated by GCOS (Global Climate Observing System) is defined as: "Retrievals of greenhouse gases, such as CO2 and CH4, of sufficient quality to estimate regional sources and sinks" (GCOS-154).
+The ECV GHG as formulated by GCOS (Global Climate Observing System) is defined as: "Retrievals of greenhouse gases, such as CO_2 and CH_4 , of sufficient quality to estimate regional sources and sinks" (GCOS-154).
 This definition contains already the main application of these atmospheric data products, namely to use them (in combination with appropriate (inverse) modelling) to obtain (improved) information on their (primarily surface) sources and sinks.

-Both gases, CO2 and CH4, have a long lifetime in the atmosphere.
-As a consequence of this fact and related human emissions the atmospheric concentrations of these gases are relatively high (currently about 400 ppm for CO2 and 1.8 ppm (1800 ppb) for CH4) compared to other atmospheric trace gases.
+Both gases, CO_2 and CH_4 , have a long lifetime in the atmosphere.
+As a consequence of this fact and related human emissions the atmospheric concentrations of these gases are relatively high (currently about 400 ppm for CO_2 and 1.8 ppm (1800 ppb) for CH_4) compared to other atmospheric trace gases.
 As a result of this, even a moderate to strong (surface) source or sink typically only results in a relatively small local or regional change (enhancement or depletion relative to the surrounding region) in their vertical columns or their mid/upper tropospheric concentration.
 The observational requirements are therefore very demanding in particular with respect to random and systematic errors and stability.

-Because of their long lifetime and atmospheric transport, elevated (or depleted) atmospheric CO2 and CH4 concentrations can be higher (or lower) relative to the background far away from the surface source (or sink), which has emitted (or taken up) these atmospheric gases.
+Because of their long lifetime and atmospheric transport, elevated (or depleted) atmospheric CO_2 and CH_4 concentrations can be higher (or lower) relative to the background far away from the surface source (or sink), which has emitted (or taken up) these atmospheric gases.
 In order to obtain source/sink information from the atmospheric observations it is therefore required to take atmospheric transport (and in particular for methane also atmospheric chemistry) into account and to consider the exact time and location of the atmospheric observations.
 As a consequence, the most relevant data products are the Level 2 (L2) products, which contain detailed information (time, location, etc.) for each individual satellite ground pixel.
-The requirements as formulated in the Target Requirement Document (TRD GHG, 2017) are, therefore, mostly L2 requirements.
+The requirements as formulated in the Target Requirement Document (TRD, D4) are, therefore, mostly L2 requirements.
 However, for XCO2 and XCH4 also (gridded) Level 3 (L3) products have been generated (in Obs4MIPs format) and also their validation is described in this document.

-The C3S_312a_Lot6 project is essentially the (pre-)operational continuation of the research and development (R&D) pre-cursor project GHG-CCI (http://www.esa-ghg-cci.org/) of ESA's Climate Change Initiative (CCI).
-The main goal of the C3S_312a_Lot6 project is to extend (in time) the data base of GHG-CCI pre-cursor data products.
+The C3S_312a_Lot6 project is essentially the (pre-)operational continuation of the research and development (R&D) pre-cursor project GHG-CCI of ESA's Climate Change Initiative (CCI).
+The main goal of the C3S_312b_Lot2 project (and its C3S_312a_Lot6 pre-cursor project) is to extend (in time) the data base of ESA GHG-CCI pre-cursor data products.